HETEROGENEITY OF PROTEINS IN BIRDS’ EGG-WHITES

-The comparative heterogeneity of the detailed, in-parallel protein composition data analysis for wide varieties of birds’ egg white samples has not yet been fully defined.
-The main object of this research is to evaluate the extent of variability among more than 40 types of birds’ egg white.
-To improve the perception of these biological fluids, the main phenotypes variations of egg white were evaluated using the discontinuous denaturing polyacrylamide gel electrophoresis (SDS-PAGE), Gradient SDS-PAGE, Native-PAGE, cellulose acetate electrophoresis, and reverse phase high-performance liquid chromatography (RP-HPLC).
-Though the latest techniques didn’t show significant variability in terms of hydrophobicity, several electrophoretic differences of egg-white proteins were observed.
-As well, several unknown proteins in many egg white samples of different bird species were identified through electrophoretic experiments.
-So, it might be possible, as it shown in many cases of egg white samples, to provide a characterized assessment among birds only by using the available gel electrophoresis techniques.
-Also, this study provides a rapid snapshot for the initial identification of several unknown egg white protein components.
-According to our knowledge, this study constitutes the first large-scale comparative proteomics investigation performed among these largely variable types of egg white samples.
+Little is known about the comparative heterogeneity of protein compounds among a wide variety of birds’ egg white, particularly, an analysis of their detailed, in-parallel protein composition.
+Hence this research is conducted mainly to evaluate the extent of variability among 42 types of birds’ egg white.
+To improve the perception of these biological fluids, the main phenotypic variations of egg whites were evaluated using the discontinuous denaturing polyacrylamide gel electrophoresis (SDS-PAGE), Gradient SDS-PAGE, Native-PAGE, cellulose acetate electrophoresis, and the reverse-phase high-performance liquid chromatography (RP-HPLC).
+The results showed that the Native-PAGE and SDS-PAGE produced better screening results than other methods in identifying protein.
+Although Native-PAGE and SDS-PAGE did not show remarkable variability in terms of hydrophobicity, several electrophoretic differences of egg-white proteins were observed.
+Several unknown proteins in the egg white samples of different bird species were also identified through the electrophoretic experiments.
+Hence, it might be possible, as in the case of egg white samples, to provide a characterized assessment among birds by using only the available gel electrophoresis techniques.
+This study also provided a rapid snapshot of the initial identification of several unknown components of egg white proteins.
+Accordingly, this study constituted the first large-scale comparative proteomics investigation performed among the largely varying types of egg whites from commercial stores and bird keepers in the middle Euphrates areas in Iraq.

 Copyright (c) 2019 BIOTROPIA - The Southeast Asian Journal of Tropical Biology